 Have a Heart Day is a project of the First Nations Child and Family Caring Society.
 Led by Dr. Cindy Blackstock, the Caring Society educates about and advocates for the rights of Indigenous kids across Canada.
 It works directly with Indigenous kids and communities to do this.

 Because Have a Heart Day is about kids, we really want to involve kids in this activity.
 We hope non-Indigenous kids can learn about the different experiences of kids in Canada and take action out of a sense of compassion.
 We also hope Indigenous kids can speak from their hearts about what they want and need.

 These materials are designed to help you help them do that.
 We hope you will

 - use your community of faith’s Sunday school time to introduce Have a Heart Day

 - discuss these issues with the children so they can respond with a Have a Heart valentine to the prime minister

-- gather the valentines and send them to the prime minister in a package from your church (no postage required):
+- gather the valentines (or pictures of them) and send them to the prime minister either by e-mail or mail (no postage required):